Tokyo, Tokyo Neighborhoods

 • Don’t visit on a Monday – Daikenzan Gotokuji, the temple with all the Maneki Neko figurines, is open every day, but some businesses in the area are closed on Monday.
 So if you want to do anything else in the area aside from visiting the temple, avoid coming by on a Monday.
 You’ll most likely come to a very quiet neighborhood.

-• Bring Cash – While most of Tokyo seems to have adopted touchless payment or payment using IC Card, I did not see this option in the smaller cafes in Gotokuji, so bring cash if you plan to get snacks!
+• Bring cash – While most of Tokyo seems to have adopted touchless credit card payment or payment using IC Card, I did not see this option in the smaller cafes in Gotokuji, so bring cash if you plan to get snacks!

 And, here is what you can do in Gotokuji: